-- Also X-ray, electron diffraction method as well as microwave spectra is used for.
+- Also X-ray, electron diffraction method, as well as microwave spectra.

-Normally stabilization of the ground ( trans-stilbene is more stable than its cis-counterpart: π–over lapping in copolanar trans-stilbene makes it more stable, o-hydrogens interact to force out (430) the benzene ring of the plane in cis-stilbene.
+Normally stabilization of the ground ( trans-stilbene is more stable than its cis-counterpart: π–overlapping in coplanar trans-stilbene makes it more stable, o-hydrogens interact to force out (430) the benzene ring of the plane in cis-stilbene.
 No such π- overlapping so less stable) state shifts λ max to

-- Still the more stable trans isomer absorbs at longer wave length
+- Still, the more stable trans isomer absorbs at the longer wavelength

-In alkenes of the type RCH = CHR” or RCH = CFR’ ; RCF=CFR’; H – H , H-F, F-F coupling constants can be used to assign confign.
+In alkenes of the type RCH = CHR” or RCH = CFR’; RCF=CFR’; H-H, H-F, F-F coupling constants can be used to assign configuration.

 Mass spectrometry is not a major tool for distinguishing cis-trans isomers